-Dr. Kraft is co-director of Ohio State’s Sports & Society Initiative, and as part of the Global One Health Initiative she teaches annually in Ethiopia.
+Dr. Kraft is director of Ohio State’s Sports & Society Initiative, and as part of the Global One Health Initiative she teaches annually in Ethiopia.
 In 2015 she was named an Apple Distinguished Educator, and consults with and trains athletic departments around the country in how to better engage student-athletes into academics using mobile technology.

 She is also an active journalist, covering sports for the Associated Press and Columbus Dispatch.
-Her new book, "Always Get the Name of the Dog: A guide to media interviewing," was release by Routledge in 2019, and in 2020 she authored the digital textbook, "Writing Fabulous Features."
+Her book, "Always Get the Name of the Dog: A guide to media interviewing," was release by Routledge in 2019, and in 2020 she authored the digital textbook, "Writing Fabulous Features."

 - Comm 2221: Media Writing and Editing